xin-huang/SeleDiff/README.md

 ### Estimate Selection Differences in SNPs

-The SNP rs12913832 in gene *HERC2* was associated with blue/non-blue eyes.
-It has two alleles.
-One is the ancestral allele A and the other is the derived allele G. This information is stored in `examples/ancestral_alleles.tsv`.
+The SNP rs12913832 in gene *HERC2* is associated with blue/non-blue eyes.
+Its ancestral allele is A and its derived allele is G. The SNP rs1800407 in gene *OCA2* is also associated with blue/non-blue eyes.
+Its ancestral allele is C and its derived allele is T. The ancestral allele information is stored in `examples/ancestral_alleles.tsv`.

 The counts of alleles in our example data were summarized in below.